Meet the Team

 Education and Outreach

-I grew up in the Siskiyou Mountains of southern Oregon where I learned to value the rugged beauty of the west’s expansive wildlands.
-I earned a B.S at Warren Wilson College, a work college in Asheville, North Carolina, and led the Native Plant Crew where students sourced and propagated more than 75 species of native grasses and flowers for restoration on campus.
+I grew up in the Siskiyou Mountains of southern Oregon where the rugged expanses of the west’s wildlands made their first impression.
+I earned a B.S. at Warren Wilson College, a work college in Asheville, North Carolina, and led the Native Plant Crew where students sourced and propagated more than 75 species of native grasses and flowers for restoration on campus.

 When I’m not at work you might find me in the surf or in the mountains.